-The data we used was collected from an online survey of 7,139 consumers in the United States.
+The data we used was collected in an online survey of 7,139 consumers in the United States.
 The respondents were recruited through Research Now, a leading data collection and market research company, and were financially incentivized to take the survey.
-Respondents were asked a series of questions about ten brands in each of ten product categories: alcohol, automobiles, cosmetics, apparel retail stores, grocery stores, home furnishings, hotels, soft drinks, soap-shampoo and sports apparel.
+Respondents were asked a series of questions about ten brands in each of ten product categories (for a total of 100 brands): alcohol, automobiles, cosmetics, apparel retail stores, grocery stores, home furnishings, hotels, soft drinks, soap-shampoo and sports apparel.
 The demographic breakdown of the survey participants by gender, race, census region, education, age, income, family composition, religion, and political ideology is illustrated on the following page.